Political positions of Dianne Feinstein: Copyright

-Feinstein has supported Hollywood and the content industry when it has come into conflict with technology and fair use on intellectual property issues.
+Feinstein had supported Hollywood and the content industry when it had come into conflict with technology and fair use on intellectual property issues.
 In 2006, she co-sponsored the "PERFORM Act", or the "Platform Equality and Remedies for Rights Holders in Music Act of 2006", in the Senate, which would require satellite, cable and internet broadcasters to incorporate digital rights management technologies into their transmission.
 Over-the-air broadcasting would not be affected.
-Feinstein's consistent backing of the content industry and attacks on fair use have earned her poor marks with the EFF and IPac.